ashyneo/flipkart_python_project/README.md

 As a Marketing Data Analyst, I was tasked to uncover what drives customer satisfaction on Flipkart using 205,000+ customer reviews.
 The goal was to:

-Understand customer opinions and emotional tone.
+1. Understand customer opinions and emotional tone.

-Verify if written feedback aligns with customer satisfaction.
+2. Verify if written feedback aligns with customer satisfaction.

-Predict star ratings using sentiment and review characteristics.
+3. Predict star ratings using sentiment and review characteristics.

-Provide actionable recommendations for marketing and product stakeholders.
+4. Provide actionable recommendations for marketing and product stakeholders.

 ## 📌 Project Brief

-This project covers the complete review analytics pipeline, from data wrangling to regression modeling.
+This project covers the complete review analytics pipeline, from data wrangling to regression modeling. **View my code here:** [Flipkart Python Analysis](https://github.com/ashyneo/flipkart_python_project/blob/cd0a5a9af5e484217e4c72fd662a510216c5e8c8/Python%20Personal%20Capstone%20Project%20-%20FlipKart%20Reviews%20Analysis-2.ipynb)

 ### 🔄 1.
 Data Cleaning & Preprocessing: